THE ART OF COSMORGANISM

-Cosmorganism is a multidisciplinary science artist telling the story of our Universe through unique digital paintings, sculptures, and abstract photography techniques.Although her artistic range is extensive, she primarily works in the beginnings, endings, and transitions, exploring concepts like the future of the Solar System & the emergence of life on an early Earth.Her art has been featured in The Art of Planetary Science 2026, hosted by The University of Arizona.
+Cosmorganism is a multidisciplinary science artist and writer telling the story of our Universe through unique digital paintings, sculptures, and abstract photography techniques.
+Although her artistic range is extensive, she primarily works with Precambrian Earth environments, exploring the beginnings, endings, and transitions.Her art has been featured in The Art of Planetary Science 2026, hosted by The University of Arizona.For publishing rights, commissions, and all other inquiries, use this contact form.

 Click each image to be redirected to its gallery page where you can learn more and purchase prints, if available.
 Note that some images are compressed and cropped to comply with file size limits.